achaltidke03/End-to-End-Job-Market-Analysis-Dashboard/README.md

-# Job Market Analysis — Data Analyst Roles
+# 🇮🇳 India Job Market Analysis — Data Analyst Roles

 > **Which city should a fresher target?
 What skills actually get you hired?
 What salary is realistic?**
 > I analyzed **90,000+ real Indian job listings** to answer these questions using SQL, Excel, and Power BI.